 What is the Best Home Warranty Company in Ohio?

-Regardless of the coverage type, we recommend getting quotes from at least three home warranty companies.
-Compare plan pricing and coverage options to find the right option for your home.
+Regardless of the coverage type, we recommend getting quotes from at least three home warranty companies to compare plan pricing and coverage options.

 Other Resources for Residents in Ohio

-What are the costs involved with purchasing a home warranty?
+What are the costs involved with purchasing an Ohio home warranty?

-Purchasing a home warranty involves two costs: a monthly or annual premium and a service call fee.
-The premium is what you pay for the policy whether you use it or not.
-You pay the service call fee every time a technician visits your home to diagnose or fix a problem.
+Purchasing an Ohio home warranty involves two costs: a monthly or annual premium and a service call fee.
+Whether you use it or not, the premium is what you pay to own the policy.
+You pay the service call fee when a technician visits your home to diagnose or fix a problem.

-How is a home warranty different from a homeowners insurance policy?
+How is a home warranty different from a homeowners insurance policy in Ohio?

-A home warranty differs from a homeowners insurance policy in that it covers items in your home that fail due to normal wear and tear.
-On the other hand, homeowners insurance covers items in your home damaged by theft, fire, or storms.
-Both policies could save you significant money on repairs because they provide complimentary coverage.
+A home warranty differs from a homeowners insurance policy in that it covers items in your Ohio home that fail due to normal wear and tear.
+Homeowners insurance covers items in your home damaged by theft, fire, or storms.
+Both policies can save you significant money on repairs because they provide complementary coverage.

-What is the biggest benefit of a home warranty?
+What is the biggest benefit of a home warranty in Ohio?

-The biggest benefit of a home warranty is the protection it offers on your appliances and home systems.
-Home warranties offer financial benefits when faced with unplanned repair bills or system failures.
-They help keep your system in working order and ensure things continue functioning properly.ย
+The biggest benefit of an Ohio home warranty is financial protection for your home appliances and systems.
+Home warranties cover repair and replacement costs when faced with breakdowns from regular use.
+They help keep your system in working order and ensure it continues functioning properly.

-The homeowner who purchased the home warranty pays for a home warranty, usually via a monthly or annual premium.
+The homeowner who purchased the Ohio home warranty pays for the coverage, usually via a monthly or annual premium.
 The homeowner also pays a service call fee for each filed claim.
-Remember that home warranty plans have coverage caps in the contractโ€™s fine print indicating how much the provider is willing to cover for a given repair.
+Remember that home warranty plans have coverage caps in the contractโ€™s fine print indicating how much the provider will cover for a repair.
 If the repair costs more than the coverage cap, the homeowner must pay the remaining amount.

 Our Rating Methodology